alexvogel/model-predictive-control/README.md

 ## Preprocessing MPC
 The line that is considered to be the optimal driving line is in the middle of the lane.
 The simulator delivers the next 6 point of this reference line in global coordinate system.

-These calculations are permormed prior to the MPC:
+These calculations are performed prior to the MPC:
-  * This points are transformed in the vehicle coordinate system where the x-axis is in the heading direction and the y-axis is 90 degrees to the left of the heading.
+  * The reference points are transformed in the vehicle coordinate system where the x-axis is in the heading direction and the y-axis is 90 degrees to the left of the heading.
   * A 3rd-degree-polynomial is fitted to the refence line using the polyfit-function.
   * The CTE and EPSI is calculated for later use in the cost function of the optimizer.
   * To account for the system latency, the state that is signaled from the simulator is predicted into the future, where dt = latency, by using the actual actuator values.